A good seminar leader would advise the participants to put all their lives inside the seminar.

 There are as many default backdrops as many people on the planet.
 So it is individual work, that is why I can’t have a course with more than 6-7 people at a time.
 That is why Landmark and other large programs are ineffective.

-You need a lot of one-on-one time (not very effective financially) and you need someone who has so much training, they won’t put their own stuff into the session.
+You need a lot of one-on-one time (not a moneymaker) and you need someone who has so much training, they won’t put their own stuff into the session.
 Or won’t rush it.

 The backdrop has three parts:

-- what you said about yourself (you could call it a dominant belief)
+- what you said about yourself and about the world (you could call it a dominant belief)

 - what you said you should do to conquer it (I call it the dominant belief’s therefore)